intersun/LightningDOT/README.md

 # LightningDOT
 source code and pre-trained checkpoint for NAACL 2021 paper LightningDOT

-Code and checkpoints are currently under review, and will be released soon after the process.
+Due to company policy, code and checkpoints are currently under legal review, and will be released soon after the process.
 Stay Tuned!